QOM-One/qom-network/CONTRIBUTING.md

 # Basic Guidelines

-Canto is written in Go.
+Qom is written in Go.
 We prefer to use the latest version of go because this will prevent mixed runtimes, and thus, errors.

 ## Dev Env setup
 * go v1.20.0